Will Restored Marble Ever Look As Good As New

 Shine, clarity, and colour depth

-Surface wear vs structural damage
+Surface wear versus structural damage

 What Marble Restoration Can and Cannot Fix